Skip to main content

 Brushing After Eating

 Brushing and flossing your teeth removes plaque and food particles.
-Dental plaque has bacteria that can eat away at the minerals in your enamel, the hard outer shell of your tooth that protects the living tissue inside.
+Dental plaque contains bacteria that can erode the minerals in your enamel, the hard outer shell of your tooth that protects the living tissue inside.
 If plaque isn’t removed from the teeth, it can cause tooth decay.

-That’s when the bacteria eats away at the enamel until it creates a hole, better known as a cavity.
+That’s when the bacteria eat away at the enamel until they create a hole, better known as a cavity.
 Left untreated, the cavity can penetrate the living tissue and cause pain, infection, and tooth loss.
 Plaque can also irritate the gums and lead to gum disease such as gingivitis

-The best way to remove this plaque is by brushing and flossing.
+The best way to remove this plaque is to brush and floss.
 You should brush your teeth at least twice a day and floss your teeth at least once a day.
-Flossing first moves the plaque and food particles out to the surface of your tooth, where brushing can remove it.
+Flossing first moves plaque and food particles to the surface of your tooth, where brushing can remove them.
 We recommend brushing early in the morning to remove plaque and bacteria that have built up overnight and brushing right before bed to remove plaque and bacteria from the day’s meals.

 Patient Candids HWH Ortho 2020 Topeka KS Orthodontist 94 1024x683 - Why Brushing Teeth After Every Meal May Not Be Best